 Disadvantages of a PSA Test

 - You might have a raised PSA level, even if you don’t have cancer.
-Many men with a raised PSA level do not have prostate cancer.
+Most men with a raised PSA level do not have prostate cancer.

 - It can miss prostate cancer.
 1 in 7 men with a normal PSA level may have prostate cancer, and 1 in 50 men with a normal PSA level may have a fast-growing cancer.